-This option is used when you already have used a previous version of CLC Drug Discovery Workbench, and you are entitled to upgrade to a new major version of the CLC Drug Discovery Workbench 1.5.
+This option is used when you already have used a previous version of CLC Drug Discovery Workbench, and you are entitled to upgrade to a new major version.
 The Workbench will need direct access to the external network to use this option.